 Well as the proverbial saying goes, “better late than never” no?
 My little lady turned three not too long ago and before we swapped her crib for a big girl bed, I figured we may as well have the nursery photographed to remember it fondly and document each source.
 If this piques your interest, read along for the inspiration behind the decorating and where to procure every last detail.

 As soon as I found out we were having a girl, visions of Ralph Lauren Home’s Matilda Ribbon Trellis danced in my head.
-The blush and white wallpaper print can be found emblazoned on pajamas, picture frames, and even athleisure but it originated at the house of Ralph over three decades ago.
-Chances are you or your daughter or granddaughter had this trellis treat in your room—it’s an oldie but goodie (my favorite kind!).
+The blush and white wallpaper print, sadly discontinued, came to be over three decades ago and chances are you or your daughter or granddaughter had this trellis treat in your room—it’s an oldie but goodie (my favorite kind!).

 The white crib canopy and valance temper the pattern and were made by Atlanta Custom Draperies.
 The canopy covers up a window so we could have more space in the room which has been ideal and the look of it is so pleasing.
 The downside is that the linen fabric creases if you even look at it and with a curious pair of little hands bunching it up while attempting to get a peek out the window, I became a perpetual steamer.
 Now with a headboard in the place of a crib, the mischief has thankfully settled down.
 Under the valance on the big window are custom cut bamboo shades from Lowe’s and they’ve worked out wonderfully.